Planning & Environment

 Environmental Impact Statement

 The (EIS) for the project was submitted to DPE in November 2022.
 The EIS was on public exhibition from mid-November 2022 until late January 2023.
-DPE received 948 public submissions during this period, with 498 supporting submissions, 438 objections, and 12 comments.
-Submissions were also received from four local Councils and 17 state government agencies.
+DPE received 959 submissions during this period, with 924 public submissions.
+Of the public submissions, 488 submissions were in support of the Project and 428 submissions were in objection of the Project, with 8 submissions providing comment only.
+Submissions were also received from four local Councils, 14 organisation submissions and 17 state government agencies.

 quoll